Australian cricket team in England in 2020: Background

 In May 2020, it was suggested that the dates for the series were moved back to September, to accommodate the rescheduling of the ODI fixtures against Ireland due to the pandemic.
 Later the same month, Kevin Roberts, the then CEO of Cricket Australia, said that there was still a chance that the series would take place.
 On 17 June 2020, Cricket Scotland confirmed that their one-off T20I match against Australia had been cancelled.
 At the time of the cancellation, new dates for Australia's matches against England were in discussion, with both cricket boards working out a revised schedule for September 2020.
 On 6 July 2020, the England and Wales Cricket Board (ECB) confirmed discussions were still ongoing to host the series.
 On 16 July 2020, Cricket Australia named a 26-man preliminary squad to begin training ahead of the planned tour to England.
 On 14 August 2020, Cricket Australia named a squad of 21 players to tour England, with the team departing from Perth on 23 August 2020.

 Squads

 Australia did not name individual squads for the ODI and T20I matches, opting instead to name a combined squad of 21 players for the tour.

 Joe Denly and Saqib Mahmood were named as reserve players for England's ODI squad, with Liam Livingstone and Saqib Mahmood named as reserve players for the T20I squad.
 On 6 September 2020, Phil Salt was added to England's list of reserve players for the ODI matches.
-Jos Buttler ruled himself out of England's squad for the third T20I match due to personal reasons.
+Jos Buttler ruled himself out of England's squad for the third T20I match for personal reasons.
 On 9 September 2020, Jason Roy was added to England's ODI squad, with Dawid Malan named as a reserve player for the matches.